Asabeneh/10-days-of-git-and-github/readme.md

 The _mv_ command is used both to change the name of a file and to move a file into a different directory.

-Let's have more file in the 10-days-of-code folder.
-We can use _touch_ command to create files.
+Let's have more files in the 10-days-of-code folder.
+We can use the _touch_ command to create files.

 ```sh
 Asabeneh@DESKTOP-KGC1AKC MINGW64 ~/Desktop/10-days-of-code$ touch day-2.txt day-3.txt day-4.txt day-5.txt